datacarpentry/astronomy-python/_episodes/06-photo.md

 ## Write the data

-Finally, let's write the selected stars to a file.
+Finally, we will write the selected stars to a file.

 ~~~
 filename = 'gd1_data.hdf'